 Germany’s omnipresent wurst (sausage) surprisingly comes curry-flavored in Berlin.
 Currywurst is found throughout the country in almost any venue from imbiss stands to biergartens to elevated versions in modern German restaurants.
 In fact, it is estimated that 800 million currywurst are sold every year in Germany, with over 100 million in Berlin alone!

 The dish is composed of a bratwurst that has been lovingly deep-fried, sliced into bite-sized sections and served with a distinctive curry ketchup sauce and a finishing dusting of curry powder.
-This wurst is usually paired with fries (pommes) or a roll (brötchen) to sop up the delicious sauce.

 History of Currywurst

 For such a popular snack, it is surprising that its origins are not crystal clear.
 The most popular story holds that this unique blend of seasoning comes from a Trümmerfrauen (rubble woman) in 1949 in Berlin.
 A German housewife named Herta Heuwer was desperate to liven up a meager post-war diet.
 She concocted a trade of booze for English curry powder and added it to a tomato/ketchup sauce with Worcestershire and paired it with a grilled sausage.
 Viola!
 Something familiar took on a whole new flavor and currywurst was born.

 The dish was an immediate hit and Frau Heuwer began selling it from a street stand to the many workers putting the city back together.
 The price?
 Just 60 pfennig (roughly $0.50).
 This was an essential element in making it a food of the people.
 The sausage has even come to symbolize the proletariat.
 Today, German politicians jockey for position with photos of themselves at their favorite stand.
 Watch around election time for photos of your preferred bigwig eating a sausage.
 This is a political act and will be publicized.